top of page

 • 2 min read

 In the dense, mist-kissed forests of Panama, a tiny, iridescent creature glides silently between branches, its colors flashing like liquid gems.
-The Crowned Woodnymph (Thalurania colombica), with its radiant emerald body and striking blue crown, is one of the most stunning residents of Central and South America's tropical woodlands.
+The Crowned Woodnymph (Thalurania colombica), with its radiant emerald body and striking violet-blue crown, is one of the most dazzling hummingbirds of the neotropics.
+Found from Honduras to northwestern South America, it thrives in Panama’s humid lowland and foothill forests, especially along forest edges and in secondary growth.

 © 2008 - 2025, JUST ADVENTURES PANAMA.
 PANAMA REP. PANAMA.